yogeshhk/MidcurveNN/README.md

 - no library called "libcairo-2" was found https://stackoverflow.com/questions/28211418/python-oserror-cannot-load-library-libcairo-so-2
   Install GTK 3 runtime https://github.com/tschoonj/GTK-for-Windows-Runtime-Environment-Installer and add to path

+- Failed to create a directory: models/autoencoder_model.pkl\variables; No such file or directory use a forward slash with the checkpoint directory or os.paths.join("models","modelname")

+- If using Keras pass *_constraint arguments to layers.

 ## References
 - Image-to-Image Translation with Conditional Adversarial Nets https://phillipi.github.io/pix2pix/